miganga/bowling/README.md

 ## Testing:
 For testing, you can use karma, simply type in the root directory: npm install to install all the dependencies.
 Then, type npm test.

+## Installation:
+Just download the master branch & run the index.html in a browser.